 Certificate University of Cambridge, UK

-Grant F. RHODE (e-mail: firstname.lastname@example.org) teaches and conducts research at the Frederick S. Pardee School of Global Studies at Boston University and at the U.S. Naval War College in Newport, Rhode Island.
+Grant Rhode teaches and conducts research at the Pardee School of Global Studies at Boston University and at the U.S. Naval War College in Newport, Rhode Island.
 He is Associate in Research at the Fairbank Center for Chinese Studies at Harvard University and Faculty Affiliate of the China Maritime Studies Institute of the U.S. Naval War College.
 He has been a Visiting Scholar in Taiwan at both National Chengchi University and National Taiwan University.
-He was trained in Chinese studies at the Universities of Oxford and Cambridge and holds MALD and PhD degrees in Asian Diplomatic History and International Relations from the Fletcher School of Law and Diplomacy, Tufts University.
+He trained in Chinese studies in the UK before his doctoral studies in Asian Diplomatic History and International Relations.